davekelbe/invenio/README.md

 invenio is an image processing toolbox for recovering erased writing from ancient documents

-invenio stands for image visualization and enhancement for new insight and opportunity
+invenio stands for Image Visualization and Enhancement for New Insight and Opportunity

 invenio is written in Matlab/IDL/ENVI.